knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 **Check for Completeness and Edge Cases:** Each statement appears to address different temperature ranges, but is there any range missing?
 What happens if the temperature is exactly 20?
 What about 30?

-**Simplify Complex Statements:** The `ELIF` statement uses 'and', a logical operator that requires both conditions to be true.
+**Simplify Complex Statements:** The `else if` statement uses 'and', a logical operator that requires both conditions to be true.
 Make sure this logic correctly includes all intended values, especially at the boundaries.

 **Peer Review:** A classmate might not spot the boundary issue immediately, but a discussion could lead to questions about temperatures at the edge cases.